 10. Get a Custom-Tailored Suit or Dress

-Getting a custom-tailored suit or dress is one of the most popular things you can do in Hoi An.
-The town’s tailoring tradition goes back many generations so you’ll find dozens of tailoring shops in Hoi An that can skillfully recreate exact replicas of whatever you want in 24-48 hours.
+Getting a custom-tailored suit or dress is one of the most popular things to do in Hoi An.
+The town’s tailoring tradition goes back many generations so you’ll find dozens of tailor shops in Hoi An that can skillfully recreate exact replicas of whatever you want in 24-48 hours.

 With that said, be careful where you go because I’ve read that not all tailors are honest.
 You can ask your hotel for help or refer to this article for recommendations.

-Hoi An is one of our favorite cities to visit in Vietnam.
+After your first trip to Hoi An, you’ll understand why it’s one of our favorite cities to visit in Vietnam.
 Not to live in, but to visit.
-It’s charming, it’s compact, it’s got great food, and it offers plenty of things to do for first-time visitors.
+The city is charming, it’s compact, it’s got great food, and there are plenty of things to do in Hoi An for first-time visitors.

-In my opinion, Hoi An is a little too touristy to stay in for a prolonged amount of time, but if it’s your first time visiting, then there are few destinations in Vietnam more impactful than Hoi An.
+In my opinion, Hoi An is a little too touristy to stay in for a prolonged amount of time (try going to the night market), but if it’s your first time visiting, then there are few destinations in Vietnam more impactful than Hoi An.